bitburner/EmojiTron/README.md

 ﻿# EmojiTron
-A top down Rouge-Like shotter made with AI in a few hours.
+A top-down Rogue-Like shooter made with AI in a few hours.